US freezes shipments of protective gear overseas - KESQ

 “Obviously, we’re not going to be shipping too much,” he said during a White House briefing.

 Politico was the first to report on the freeze.
-CNN has reached out to the State Department and US Agency for International Development for comment.
+CNN has reached out to the US Agency for International Development for comment.

 Despite the decision to freeze shipments of medical equipment overseas, the State Department and USAID have publicly touted America’s generosity amid the global pandemic.